 Grades: Students must achieve a grade of B or better in all didactic courses required by their doctoral program.
 If a student receives a grade of C or below in any of these courses, he/she must either re-take the course and earn a B or better or, with the approval of his/her committee and program chair, complete an appropriate advanced course in the same area with a grade of B or better.
 Approval of the latter option must be documented via an "Exemption from Departmental or Program Requirement" form signed by all relevant parties.
 Receipt of a grade of C in two or more required courses will result in actions consistent with the department's Remedial and/or Dismissal procedures.

-Enrollment: Students whose enrollment drops below full-time (9 credit hours) for two consecutive years must reapply to the Department of Psychology and be readmitted before they will be permitted to take additional formal course work in the Department (excluding PSYC 7990 and PSYC 8990) or to take the general doctoral examination.
+Enrollment: Students whose enrollment drops below full-time (9 credit hours) for two consecutive years must reapply to the Department of Psychological Sciences and be readmitted before they will be permitted to take additional formal course work in the Department (excluding PSYC 7990 and PSYC 8990) or to take the general doctoral examination.